 As a marketer, deciding whether Ecommerce PPC is a good investment option is a tough call.
 The Ecommerce space is getting crowded and brands need a marketing strategy that helps them secure a valuable space in the SERPs.

 Ecommerce PPC is an online advertising model that promotes a digital store and its products through paid ads.
-The pay-per-click (PPC) advertising strategy allows store owners to pay only for the ad clicks.
+The pay-per-click (PPC) for ecommerce sites is an advertising strategy that allows store owners to pay only for the ad clicks.
 Such ads bring conversion-friendly traffic to the website and increase the overall ROI.

 But when it comes to investing capital, businesses need assurance.
 Mere words, and long lists of strategies are not enough to make the final decision.

 It is such a good question with no solid answers.
 Well, that was the case up till now.
 We recently studied the top 100 Shopify Ecommerce websites to understand their take on PPC ads.
 Through this study, we reveal the extent to which Ecommerce PPC ads are prevalent in the industry that will be useful for making better marketing decisions.

 Ecommerce PPC ads target ready-to-buy shoppers and are independent of unpredictable algorithm changes, unlike SEO.
 PPC advertisements are applicable across every channel, be it search engines, social media, or websites.